compgeolab/xlandsat/doc/index.rst

     time to bring new ideas on how we can improve the project.
 Submit `issues on GitHub <https://github.com/compgeolab/xlandsat/issues>`__.

-.. admonition:: Looking for large-scale cloud-based processing?
+.. admonition:: Looking for large-scale processing or other satellites?
     :class: seealso

     Our goal is **not** to provide a solution for large-scale data processing.